LoyolaChicagoBooks/cder/source/events.rst

 Learning objectives
 -------------------

-.. todo:: streamline these

-* Introduction to the Android framework (CS2: K, IOOD: C)
-* User interaction in console applications (CS1: A)
+- User interaction in console applications (C)
-* User interaction in applications with a graphical interface (GUI) (CS2: A)
+- User interaction in GUI applications (C)
+- State-dependent behavior and user interaction (C)
+- Basics of the Android GUI toolkit (A)
+- Understanding user interaction as events (C)
+- The Dependency Inversion Principle (C)
+- The Observer design pattern (C)
-* Modeling simple behaviors with UML State Machine diagrams (IOOD: C)
+- Modeling simple behaviors with UML State Machine diagrams (A)
-* Understanding user interaction as events

-   * GUI widgets as event sources (CS2: C)

-   * Event listeners and the Observer pattern (IOOD: A)

-   * Single-threaded UI event handling

-* The Model-View-Adapter architectural pattern (IOOD: A)
+- The Model-View-Adapter architectural pattern (C)
-* Testing interactive applications (IOOD: A)
+- Testing interactive applications (A)
-* Testing

-  - Different types of testing

-    - Component-level unit testing
-    - System testing
-    - Instrumentation testing

-  - Testcase Superclass pattern

 Introduction
 ------------